 Montgomery County vs. the FCC: How One Community Challenged “5G First, Safety Second” Policy

-In 2019, Montgomery County, Maryland took historic legal action against the Federal Communications Commission (FCC).
-At the time, the FCC had issued sweeping “small cell” rules that forced 4G and 5G antennas into residential neighborhoods while sharply restricting the ability of local governments to consider health, environmental, or safety impacts.
+In 2019, Montgomery County, Maryland, took historic legal action against the Federal Communications Commission (FCC).
+At the time, the FCC had issued sweeping small cell fast-track rules that pre-empted local city and state control over the placement of 4G and 5G antennas into residential neighborhoods.

-Montgomery County became the only jurisdiction in the nation to directly challenge the FCC on radiofrequency (RF) health and safety, arguing that the federal government was advancing a “5G First, Safety Second” agenda—rolling out thousands of antennas while refusing to evaluate whether its 1996 radiation exposure limits protect human health in today’s wireless environment.
+Montgomery County then filed legal action action the FCC rules.
+They became the only jurisdiction in the nation to directly challenge the FCC on radiofrequency (RF) health and safety, arguing that the federal government was advancing a “5G First, Safety Second” agenda—rolling out thousands of antennas while refusing to evaluate whether its 1996 cell tower radiation exposure limits protect human health in today’s wireless environment.

 The County’s filing summarized the fundamental issue: